apike/allenpike.com/_posts/2020-08-31-missing-tuna-doordash.markdown

 The *nerve*!
 After the dozens of times I’ve offered them the opportunity to deliver me food at a loss, after *all the money they’ve spent on me*, they just toss me aside.
 They clearly don't appreciate what a critical part of their business I am.
 I can only hope my tuna went to a good home.

 I must say that it’s hard to justify using their service anymore if they’re going to continue charging me for food I didn’t get.
-From here on out, Doordash isn’t going going to get any more chances to lose money on me, no sir.
+From here on out, Doordash isn’t going to get any more chances to lose money on me, no sir.

 Now, in theory, I should start ordering our sushi directly from the restaurant, but there’s a little complication: our preferred sushi place doesn’t have their own delivery.